-Laboratory Terminology 1 Identify and explain common medical terms and abbreviations used in the laboratory setting.
-Examples: microbes, inoculation, lymphocyte, polymerase chain reaction (PCR) 2 Identify commonly used laboratory equipment and explain how each item is used.
-Laboratory Skills 2a Perform basic technical skills following laboratory protocol.
-Examples: using a microscope and a pipette, inoculating an agar plate, performing a urinalysis, determining blood type 2b Prepare solutions of defined concentrations.
-Laboratory 3 Perform basic mathematical calculations related to the composition of solutions, weights, and measurements used in the medical laboratory.
+Laboratory Terminology 1.
+Identify and explain common medical terms and abbreviations used in the laboratory setting.
+Examples: microbes, inoculation, lymphocyte, polymerase chain reaction (PCR) Laboratory Skills Identify commonly used laboratory equipment and explain how each item is used. a.
+Perform basic technical skills following laboratory protocol.
+Examples: using a microscope and a pipette, inoculating an agar plate, performing a urinalysis, determining blood type

-Math 3a Convert standard weights, measurements, and volumes to metric measurements commonly used in a healthcare setting.
-3b Express time using the 24-hour time format as it applies to the healthcare industry.
-Hematology 4 Identify red blood cells, white blood cells, plasma, and platelets and explain the function of each in maintaining hemostasis.
-Immunology 5 Identify components of the immune system and explain their functions.
-Examples: antigen, antibodies, lines of defense 6 Describe key cellular structures and explain their respective functions.
-Examples: nucleus, chromosome, ribosome, mitochondria Genetics and 6a Describe the structure and function of deoxyribonucleic acid (DNA) and explain its use in DNA fingerprinting and genetic technology.
-Examples: gel electrophoresis, karyotyping, genetic testing Cell Biology 6b Explain the significance of Mendel's work to the development of modern genetics, including the laws of segregation and independent assortment.
-6c Compare and contrast ionic, hydrogen, covalent, and metallic bonds.
-Microbiology 7 Differentiate among common microbes, including bacteria, viruses, fungi, and protozoans. and 7a Explain how microbes cause the development and spread of infectious diseases.
-Parasitology 7b Explain how the immune system responds when a foreign microbe enters the body.
+Laboratory Math 3.
+Perform basic mathematical calculations related to the composition of solutions, weights, and measurements used in the medical laboratory. a.
+Convert standard weights, measurements, and volumes to metric measurements commonly used in a healthcare setting. b.
+Express time using the 24-hour time format as it applies to the healthcare industry.
+Hematology Identify red blood cells, white blood cells, plasma, and platelets and explain the function of each in maintaining hemostasis.
+Immunology 5.
+Identify components of the immune system and explain their functions.
+Examples: antigen, antibodies, lines of defense Genetics and Cell Biology 6.
+Describe key cellular structures and explain their respective functions.
+Examples: nucleus, chromosome, ribosome, mitochondria a.
+Describe the structure and function of deoxyribonucleic acid (DNA) and explain its use in DNA fingerprinting and genetic technology.
+Examples: gel electrophoresis, karyotyping, genetic testing b.
+Explain the significance of Mendel's work to the development of modern genetics, including the laws of segregation and independent assortment. c.
+Compare and contrast ionic, hydrogen, covalent, and metallic bonds.
+Microbiology and Parasitology 7.
+Differentiate among common microbes, including bacteria, viruses, fungi, and protozoans. a.
+Explain how microbes cause the development and spread of infectious diseases. b.
+Explain how the immune system responds when a foreign microbe enters the body.